Meet the Team

 President

-Lydia joined the APODC community in 2022, looking for community after her youngest daughter Thea was diagnosed with profound bilateral hearing loss.
+Lydia joined the APODC community in 2022 looking for community after her youngest daughter Thea was diagnosed with profound bilateral hearing loss.
 Thea’s diagnosis came not long after her birth and during the 2021 Auckland lock down.
 APODC has provided a way to connect with other families and has been a source of real encouragement for us.
+She’s been with the committee since 2022, first as Secretary and, as of 2026, as Committee President.

-Thea, now approaching two years old, wears cochlear implants.
+Thea, now approaching four years old, wears cochlear implants.
 Thea is developing her NZSL skills with some excellent First Signs support and she signs enthusiastically at home and at daycare.
-Attending APODC events has been a fantastic opportunity for the whole whānau to build on their NZSL skills, meet members of the Deaf community and share experiences with other parents and siblings of deaf and hard of hearing kids.
+Attending APODC events has been a fantastic opportunity for the whole whānau to build on their NZSL skills, meet members of the Deaf community and share experiences with other parents and siblings of Deaf and Hard of Hearing kids.

 When Lydia isn’t practicing her own NZSL skills, she is working as a senior legal counsel and company secretary.
 She brings her governance experience and enthusiasm to the Committee and is passionate about helping the Committee bring meaningful connections and events to the Auckland community.